EdgeNet-project/edgenet-legacy-2024/README.md

 ## Repository layout

-If you are familiar with the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) used by other Kubernetes-related projects, you will be able to navigate around this project easily.
+If you are familiar with the [Standard Go Project Layout](https://github.com/golang-standards/project-layout) used by other Kubernetes-related projects, you will easily be able to navigate this repository.